amro/gibbon/README.markdown

 ##Usage

+There are a few ways to use Gibbon:

-Create an instance of the API wrapper:
+You can create an instance of the API wrapper:

-    gb = Gibbon::API.new(api_key)
+    gb = Gibbon.new("your_api_key")

+You can set your api_key globally and call class methods:

+    Gibbon.api_key = "your_api_key"
+    Gibbon.lists

+You can also set the environment variable 'MC_API_KEY' and Gibbon will use it when you create an instance:

+    u = Gibbon.new

 Fetching data is as simple as calling API methods directly on the wrapper object.
 Check the API [documentation](http://www.mailchimp.com/api/1.3) for details.